Musa-dabwe/Torn-Bazaar-Smart-Pricer/README.md

 **Author:** Zedtrooper [3028329]
 **Current Version:** 2.1

-A Tampermonkey userscript for the text-based RPG [Torn](https://www.torn.com) that streamlines the process of adding items to your **Bazaar**.
+A userscript for the text-based RPG [Torn](https://www.torn.com) that streamlines the process of adding items to your **Bazaar**.
 It automatically fetches current market values via the Torn API and prices your items competitively with a single click.

 ---

 ## 🚀 Features

-* **One-Click Pricing:** Adds a "**💰 Add**" button to every item in your Bazaar "Manage" page.
+* **One-Click Pricing:** Adds a "**Add**" button to every item in your Bazaar "Manage" page.
 * **Live Market Data:** Fetches the real-time **market value** for items using the official Torn API.
 * **Smart Auto-Fill:** Automatically fills both the price and the maximum available quantity for the item.
 * **Customizable Discounts:** Set a default percentage to **undercut the market average** (e.g., list at 1% below market value).